Doing Disney With a Disability

 All Disney parks and resorts go out of their way to do whatever they can to assist those with disabilities.
-As a disabled person who spends nearly every weekend in Florida parks, I have experienced first-hand how easy and convenient it is to do everything I want to do despite being unable to walk.
-But I’m in a wheelchair.
-That makes my disability easy to spot and rather easy to accommodate.
-What about those people with disabilities that aren’t so noticeable; people who may not be able to handle queue lines or who need special assistance with audio and visual needs?
+As a disabled person who spends nearly every weekend in the Florida parks, I have experienced first-hand how easy and convenient it is to do everything I want to do despite having a vestibular issue that limits both my ability to move through long queue lines and my mobility.

-A guest with a DAS card can do the same thing.
-The card tells cast members that the guest to whom the card is issued is unable to stand in the queue line and needs a return time.
-The guest and his or her family can get return times for nearly every attraction in the park, but only one return pass can be held at any given time.
-That means the party must use its current return pass before they can be issued another one.
+In essence, the DAS allows the guest and his or her party to get return times for nearly every attraction in the park, but only one return time can be held at any given time.
+That means the party must use its current return time before they can be issued another one.

-All Disney parks issue DAS cards through the Guest Services office located at the entrance of the respective park.
-In order to get the card, the guest who needs it must go to Guest Services to complete registration, including having his or her picture taken.
-Once issued the card is good for up to 14 consecutive days and can be used at all of the parks during that period.
-In other words, the guest does not need a separate DAS card for every park.
+All of Disney’s Florida parks issue the DAS through Guest Services, which are located at the entrance of each respective park.
+In order to get a pass, the guest who needs it must go to Guest Services to complete registration, including having his or her picture taken.
+Once issued the DAS is good for up to 14 consecutive days and can be used at all of the parks during that period.
+In other words, the guest does not need a separate DAS for every park.

-If a guest or his family believes that a DAS card alone will be insufficient to accommodate the disability – they may need assistance with audio/visual, for example – they need only let Guest Services know when applying for a DAS card.
-The Disney cast members will work with that guest on an individual basis to make whatever accommodations are necessary.
+If a guest or his family believes that a DAS card alone will be insufficient to accommodate the disability – he may need assistance with audio/visual, for example – he need only let Guest Services know when applying for the DAS.
+The Disney cast member will work with that guest on an individual basis to make whatever accommodations are necessary.

 The current DAS system was implemented for the express purpose of limiting such abuse.
 I would personally encourage all Disney guests planning to use the DAS card to do so only for legitimate disabilities.
 Abusing a system intended to help those in need only makes things more difficult for guest who truly require assistance.